 Look for Flames or Smoke

-When you notice the burning smell, turn off the furnace then go to the furnace for a quick visual inspection.
+When you notice the burning smell, turn off the furnace, then check it for a quick visual inspection.
 If you see any smoke or flames, you should immediately get everyone out of the house and call 911.
 If you don’t see any of those, it’s likely safe to use the furnace for a little while.

 Dust is the Likely Culprit

 Dust is the most likely culprit when you smell something burning when you turn on the furnace.
 It can settle in the combustion chamber.
-The heat sears it off when you turn on the unit.
-Typically, the smokey smell will only last a few minutes.
+The heat sears it off when you turn the unit on.
+Typically, the smoky smell will only last a few minutes.
 Open the windows to let the smell out.
 If you have ceiling fans, turn them on to help eliminate the burning smell faster.
 You likely won’t have to leave the windows open for too long.

 Overheated Motor Might Be the Cause

-The motor on the furnace could be overheating and causing a burnt smell.
-This is due to failing to change the furnace filter on a regular basis.
-A clogged filter makes the motor work harder to move the air through the unit, which leads to overheating.
+The furnace motor could be overheating, causing a burnt smell.
+This is due to failing to change the furnace filter regularly.
+A clogged filter makes the motor work harder to move air through the unit, leading to overheating.
 Bormida Heating & Cooling can check the motor to determine if it’s damaged.
 Checking the filter is a good idea if you smell something burning when you turn on the furnace.
 Ideally, you’ll change it at least every three months.
 You may need to change it more often if you have pets.
-As a bonus, the air quality in your home will improve when you change the filter.
+As a bonus, your home’s air quality will improve when you change the filter.

 A Furnace Tune-Up Is Important